 Portfolio Management can help organizations determine which Projects, Programs, and other work items should be continued, should be started, or should be stopped.
 Maybe there’s Projects you need to postpone because you don’t have enough money or there’s not enough resources to cover the resource demand.

 Portfolio Management in Clarity PPM helps derive Financial and Resource Capacity, based on primary roles, so you can see within the Portfolio space how much you’re spending against a set of investments, how much you intend to spend, and what your variance might be between target-spending and planned-spending.

 The same goes for Resource Capacity.
 So you can tell a Portfolio how much Resource Demand you’re planning to use to finish the work, and your Resource Capacity will tell you if there are actually enough people to do that.

 3 | Analyze Risks, Issues, and Alignment

-The Out-of-the-Box (OOTB) portlet components in CA PPM—like Risk, Issues, and Alignment of the Business—are things you can see inside of a Portfolio, and you’re able to evaluate those items in different areas to prioritize your Portfolios.
+The Out-of-the-Box (OOTB) portlet components in Clarity PPM—like Risk, Issues, and Alignment of the Business—are things you can see inside of a Portfolio, and you’re able to evaluate those items in different areas to prioritize your Portfolios.